-In 2016, a National Academies of Sciences, Engineering, and Medicine in the U.S. published a report on genetically modified crops.
-A panel of 20 scientists found “no substantiated evidence of a difference in risks to human health between current commercially available genetically engineered crops and conventionally bred crops.”
+In 2016, the National Academies of Sciences, Engineering, and Medicine in the U.S. published a report on genetically modified crops.
+A panel of 20 scientists found “no substantiated evidence of a difference in risks to human health between current commercially available genetically engineered (GE) crops and conventionally bred crops.”

-Reason No. 2 is that a gene-edited crop is different from a GMO.
+Reason No. 2, a gene-edited crop is different from a GMO.

 A GM crop is often achieved with transgenic technology, where genes from a different organism (maybe a bacteria) are inserted into a crop to achieve a desired trait, like herbicide tolerance.

 Gene editing is changing the genetic code of a plant with technology like CRISPR-Cas9 — a tool used to cut sections of DNA.
 Scientists from California and France won the 2020 Nobel Prize in Chemistry for their discovery of CRISPR.

 The changes to a gene-edited crop are comparable to the changes from conventional plant breeding, except it’s more precise and faster.